Home Treatment and Diet to Soothe Diverticulitis

 Diverticulosis is a common digestive disorder manifested in the form of symptomatic uncomplicated diverticular disease (SUDD) that causes abdominal pain, irritable bowel syndrome, bloating, etc. Diverticulosis is the precursor to diverticulitis.

-Diverticulitis occurs when the diverticula get inflamed.
-In people more than 70 years, 60% have diverticulosis, where as 75% percent of people with 80 years have diverticulitis.
 According to a study, even younger people diagnosed with diverticulosis are at high risk for the condition to progress to diverticulitis.

 Diverticulitis typically causes symptoms and can lead to serious health complications.
-Below listed are most significant symptoms of Diverticulitis, which usually range from mild to severe.
+Below are the most significant symptoms of Diverticulitis, which usually range from mild to severe.
 Moreover, the symptoms can appear suddenly or gradually over a few days (20).

 The most common symptoms of diverticulitis: